Level-k Thinking in the Extensive Form: Closing Remarks

+We compared strong level-$k$ thinking with other level-$k$ thinking solution concepts to games such as normal-form level-$k$, $k$-level strong rationalizability/extensive-form rationalizability, $k$-level iterated admissibility, $k$-level backward rationalizability, backward level-$k$, and $k$-depth backward induction.
+Another useful comparison would be with the concurrent extension of the cognitive hierarchy model by Lin and Palfrey (2023).
 Another approach would extend dominance-$k$ to games in extensive form.
 Costa-Gomes, Crawford, and Broseta (2001) consider beside the level-$k$ model in games in normal form also a dominance-$k$ model defined as follows: There are $k$ rounds of elimination of actions dominated by a pure actions and a best response to a uniform belief over the remaining actions.
 This differs from $k$-level rationalizability in two respects.
 First, in its characterization of $k$-level rationalizability by $k$-iterated elimination of strictly dominated actions (Pearce, 1984), an action can also be eliminated when it is dominated by a \emph{mixed} action.
 Second, $k$-level rationalizability does not assume best response to a uniform belief over remaining actions but allows best responses to any belief over remaining actions.
 The dominance-$k$ model of Costa-Gomes, Crawford, and Broseta (2001) could also be extended to games in extensive form using ideas from iterated elimination of conditionally dominated strategies from Shimoji and Watson (1998).
 A strategy is conditionally dominated if it is dominated on the subspace of strategy profiles reaching an information set.
 With this idea, it is now straightforward to define the notion of conditional dominance-$k$ by first $k$-rounds elimination of strategies that are conditionally dominated by pure strategies and then best responses to uniform belief systems over remaining strategies at every information set.
 Yet another interesting approach could be based on forward induction in a backward inductive manner.
 Recently, Meier and Perea (2023) defined and characterized a version of rationalizability in extensive form featuring both forward and backward induction but giving priority to backward induction.
 It would possible to consider a version of it with fixed initial belief systems in the spirit of our notions of strong level-$k$ thinking and backward level-$k$ thinking.